jph98/scripts/intellij-keys.md

 Commonly Used

+* Create new constructor - ALT + Ins
 * Lookup a Command - CTRL + SHIFT + A
 * All usages of a class/method - ALT + F7
 * Show error at caret - CTRL + F1